 Founders Barrel Runner will join the brewery’s Barrel-Aged Series in June.

-When the weather is finally warmer, expect to be sipping this pirate-themed rum ladened offering – Founders Barrel Runner.
+The weather is finally warmer, perfect for sipping this pirate-themed, rum ladened offering – Founders Barrel Runner.
 The base beer is an imperial India pale ale brewed with mosaic hops, that has been aged in rum barrels.

-This will be the 4th release in the Michigan-based brewery’s Barrel-Aged Series lineup this year.
-Right now, Kentucky Breakfast Stout (KBS) is hitting shelves now, fan favorite Backwoods Bastard will be available year-round starting in April, as well as new Founders Dankwood (bourbon barrel-aged red ale) which will also debut in April.
+This is the 4th release in the Michigan-based brewery’s Barrel-Aged Series lineup this year.
+Kentucky Breakfast Stout (KBS), Backwoods Bastard and brand new Founders Dankwood (bourbon barrel-aged red ale) have hit shelves ahead of this release.